 Pocket Music Box

 There are many creative music apps designed specifically for the iPhone.
-While some are geared toward experienced musicians, some very imaginative developers have written some ingenious apps that allow even the most non-musical person to create good-sounding music.
-All of the apps in this list are very simple to pick up and understand without reading a manual or knowing how to play a piano or any other instrument.
+While some are geared toward experienced musicians, some very imaginative developers have written some ingenious apps that allow even the most non-musical person to create beautiful music.
+All of the apps in this list are very simple to pick up and understand without reading a manual or knowing how to play an instrument.
 You will be making great songs you will want to share with all of your friends in no time.
 These apps all focus on making your own original music.
 Look elsewhere for games.

 Cowbell Plus